Table of Contents

 It’s not impossible, but this is generally reserved for the absolute best athletes.

-This is an interesting topic because there are many strong 100m/110m hurdlers who also have good open 100m speed, and almost all elite 400m hurdlers are also strong open 400m sprinters.
+This is an interesting topic because many strong 100m/110m hurdlers also have good open 100m speed, and almost all elite 400m hurdlers are also strong open 400m sprinters.

 It generally begins at the high school level.

-The most common reason that this combo isn’t often done on the high school and college level has to do with the order of events.
+The most common reason this combo isn’t often done on the high school and college level has to do with events.

 Simply put, there is too little time between the hurdles and the comparable sprint races for athletes to get a full recovery.

-In California, the most high school meets follow the order of events listed below.
+In California, the highest school meets follow the order of events listed below.